-Raised by a spiritual, tight-knit family in the rich artistic community of Guadalajara, Mexico, Bárbara’s delight in music took hold of her soul when, as a very young child, she was unable to resist the gravitational pull of her mother’s impressive collection of classical music albums.
-She was captivated by stunning recordings of pieces by Ludwig van Beethoven, Wolfgang Amadeus Mozart, Giuseppe Verdi and Joaquín Rodrigo and particularly moved by the interpretations of legendary vocalists such as Plácido Domingo and Edita Gruberova.
+Bárbara’s musical journey began when she was a very young child and she was captivated by her mother’s impressive collection of classical music albums.
+Raised by a spiritual, tight-knit family in the rich artistic community of Guadalajara, Mexico, Bárbara’s delight in music took hold of her soul and she was captivated by stunning recordings of pieces by Ludwig van Beethoven, Wolfgang Amadeus Mozart, Giuseppe Verdi and Joaquín Rodrigo.
+She was particularly moved by the interpretations of legendary vocalists such as Plácido Domingo and Edita Gruberova.
 She marveled at how these composers and artists were capable of finding beauty in every note and of heightening her own emotions while enhancing the lush physical landscapes of the world around her.
 Her natural instinct to sing along and perfectly match the soprano melodies revealed her extraordinary need to sing, and she began to take piano lessons to explore her artistic talents while pursuing her love of dance and visual art.

 Bárbara officially resolved to become a singer in high school while studying with Alicia González Pacheco, one of the premier voice teachers in her home city.
 She began singing with choirs throughout the city as she honed her vocal technique and enrolled in the program at the School of Music of the Universidad de Guadalajara, where she excelled both as a musician and an academic.
 During this time, she was diagnosed with Hodgkin’s Lymphoma, fighting the disease while keeping up with her studies, strengthened in her resolve to thrive by music.
 Three years after her diagnosis, she was the soprano section leader and soloist of the State Choir of Jalisco.
 To ensure she received the best treatment, Bárbara traveled to the U.S. to visit the MD Anderson Cancer Center in Houston for a second opinion.
 While there, she was asked to audition at the University of Houston’s Moores School of Music and was offered a full scholarship.
 After several rounds of aggressive chemotherapy and radiation that should have damaged her vocal cords, doctors predicted she would never sing again.
 But after she returned to Guadalajara for a life-saving bone marrow transplant, astoundingly, the quality of her voice was unaffected.